IceCubo Documentation

 Access templates in WordPress site editor

-The templates section enables you to add new or edit existing layouts.
+The templates section enables you to add new or edit existing page layouts.

 Clicking on the bottom link “Manage all templates” leads you to the following screen: